marked-gil/goodwill-events/TESTING.md

 ![seating/view.py Linter Result](docs/testing_screenshots/python_linter/seating-views.png)

 ### **JSHint**
-The Javascript files on this project were tested and validated by [JSHINT](https://jshint.com/), which is a tool analysis JS code for errors and potential problems.
+The Javascript codes on this project were tested and validated by [JSHINT](https://jshint.com/), which is a tool analysis JS code for errors and potential problems.
 All the results from the JSHINT showed **NO ERROR** for this project.
 See individual result screenshot below.

 * [**script.js**](https://github.com/marked-gil/goodwill-events/blob/main/static/js/script.js)